Welcome to peace plaza

+Aspiring for true peace and tranquility and celebrating diversity and heritage, the Keeling-Puri Peace Plaza is located in Rockford, Illinois.
+It is easily accessible from I90 (Riverside Exit) west one-half mile to McFarland Road and south one quarter mile.
 The Peace Plaza is situated in a 2.5 acre park which also serves as a trailhead for Rockford’s 20 mile Perryville Path network of bicycle and recreational trails with an easy link to Rock Cut State Park located three miles north of the Peace Plaza.

 “If we are to have real peace in the world, we must begin with the children.”
 Mahatma Gandhi